debuggingfuture/geist/README.md

 ### custom Hybrid resolver
 - we deployed a Hybrid resolver which is able to resolve both on and off chain data.
-- source code of gateway is maintained at separate forked repository [ens-offchain-registrar]( https://github.com/debuggingfuture/ens-offchain-registrar)
+- source code of gateway is under `apps/worker`, originally maintained at separate forked repository [ens-offchain-registrar]( https://github.com/debuggingfuture/ens-offchain-registrar)